 Early Uses of Yaupon:

-The most well documented yaupon usage is that of the Creek Confederacy that dominated the Southeast.
-The earliest known reference was from Spanish explorer Cabeza de Vaca while traveling along the coast of Texas in 1542.
+The most well documented yaupon usage is that of the Creek Confederacy that dominated the Southeast while the earliest known reference was from Spanish explorer Cabeza de Vaca while traveling along the coast of Texas in 1542.

-Another early account was from John Lawson - who records drinking yaupon himself - in his book A New Voyage to Carolina, printed in 1709.
-According to Lawson, yaupon was used by the Native Americans of the Carolina coast, and they “bore this plant in veneration above all the plants they are acquainted with.”
-It was used for rituals and ceremonies, village councils, and other important meetings.
+Another early account comes from John Lawson’s A New Voyage to Carolina, printed in 1709.
+According to Lawson, yaupon was used by the Native Americans of the Carolina coast, who “bore this plant in veneration above all the plants they are acquainted with”.
+It was used for rituals, ceremonies, village councils, and other important meetings.
 It was also used as a social drink and to show friendship.
-Cups made of whelk, a sea snail whose shells are found along the Atlantic and Gulf coasts, were frequently used, and, among some groups, were served to the men in descending order of importance.
+Cups made of whelk, a sea snail whose shells are found along the Atlantic and Gulf coasts, were frequently used.

 Ceremonial Uses of Yaupon:

 Purification ceremonies in which large quantities of the black drink (which contained yaupon amongst other ingredients) were consumed were followed by vomiting, and this was credited by European travelers to the yaupon.
 Through the test of time, numerous explorers and travelers experiences, and recent scientific study however, the emetic properties of yaupon have been disproven.

 Jonathan Dickinson (later the mayor of Philadelphia) reported that amongst the St. Lucian people on Florida’s east coast, yaupon was traditionally only served to important men.
 Throughout the Southeast, yaupon stood as a symbol of purity and was used for peaceful purposes; therefore, some Native Americans in this region referred to the tea as “white drink” because it signified health and peace.